Skip to main content

 Production hardening checklist

-• DB_PASSWORD set; Postgres not exposed publicly
+• DB_PASSWORD / RUSTFS_SECRET_KEY set; Postgres and object storage not exposed publicly

 • Daily pg_dump running and tested-restored at least once

-• At least one model provider key set
+• At least one model provider key set (in-app, Admin → AI settings)

 • Rate limit at the reverse proxy (e.g. Caddy request_body max_size 10MB, Nginx limit_req_zone)